Of course there are some requirements you should know about:

 Please also note that once the plugin has been activated your purchase code will be bound to the domain where you’re using it.
 This is because Envato allows to run a license copy on one domain only.
 If you want to run the plugin on multiple sites, please buy another license.

 Note that the plugin needs a permanent internet connection to work properly.
 This is because schemas and properties need to be pre-processed before they get send to your webserver.
-So you cannot use the plugin offline.
-However you’re able to use the plugin on your local environment (localhost) as for now.
+So you cannot use the plugin offline or on localhost.

 PHP is the programming language that WordPress and this plugin are built on.
 The version that is currently used for your site is no longer supported.
 Newer versions of PHP are both faster and more secure.